carlCarlson6/CamillionCodeAssignment/README.md

 # CAMILLION CODE ASSIGMENT

-In this repository you will find my code solution for the code assigment by [Camillion](https://www.camillion.app/).
-The assigment consist on coding a news API that will store and retrieve news articles focusing on quality and good practices, more detais on *Backend Code Test.pdf*.
+In this repository you will find solution for the code assigment by [Camillion](https://www.camillion.app/).
+The assigment consist on coding a news API that will store and retrieve news articles focusing on quality and good practices, more details on *Backend Code Test.pdf*.

 I have tried to follow the SOLID principles and a some-like clean architecture.